helmuthdu/web-components/packages/custom-elements/README.md

 # You ~~may~~ don't need a javascript library for your components

-## What to expect

-- Learn how to create a native Web Component without using a framework
-- Explanation of all steps to create a Web Component.

 Have you ever asked yourself how many times you wrote a Button component using different libraries or frameworks?
-Components are the base block of any Web project, and it is hard to reuse our components with all modern frameworks or keep updated with new release changes.
+Components are the base block of any Web project, and it is hard to reuse our components with all modern frameworks or keep updated with new releases.
 As a result, it increases the development time.

-To solve this problem, native Web Components can simplify the integration since they work with any of them and reduce work by avoiding duplications.
+To solve this problem, Web Components can simplify this process since they work natively and can also be integrated with any js library.
 This series will explore the different aspects of building web components.

 ## What is a Web Component?

-Web Components are composed by three parts:
+A Web Component is a way to create an encapsulated, single-responsibility code block that can be reused on any page.
+The main features you need to understand to start creating your own components are:

 - HTML Templates
 - Custom Elements
 - Shadow DOM

-Using these, it is possible to develop native Web Components.

 ## Create your Web Component